CSE210-fa25-team06/conductor-app/README.md

     - **google/**
       - `google-authenticator.js` - **Passport Strategy**.
 Configures Google OAuth 2.0, handles user serialization, and manages the callback logic.
     - **mock/**
       - `mock-authenticator.js` - **Universal Mock Strategy**.
 A simplified dev-only strategy that sets a mock user ID directly into the session, bypassing external providers.
+Now supports auto-provisioning of accounts.
     - **sso/**
       - `sso-authenticator.js` - **Strategy Factory**.
 Creates a configured Express Router for SSO flows.
 It contains the common logic (DB lookup, session creation) while delegating specific steps to injected handlers.
+Now supports auto-provisioning of accounts.
       - **handlers/**
         - `mock-sso-handler.js` - **Concrete Handler**.
 Implements the mock-specific logic for the SSO factory, simulating redirects to and from an external provider.
 - **models/** – Data Access Layer (DAL) and Provisioning logic.